jaanga/jaanga.github.io/cookbook-html/templates/opener/dev-notes.md

 [opener dev notes]( #dev-notes.md )
 ===

+## Mission

+* Index file deals with multiple file types
+	*.JS and .MD today.
+HTML on the way
-Opens a script as default
+* Opens a .JS script or .MD markdown file as default or an HTML file as default

-or

-Open a markdown file as default.

-or

-Open any markdown using location.hash
+	* Set default file using variable
+* Using`hashchange` event and location.hash, opens .JS, .MD or .HTML files

-Markdown is centered on screen
+* Markdown is translated to HTML and centered on screen
+* Loads any required scripts
+* Separate HTML and JavaScript files
+	* Can use JS hint
+	* On-the-fly HTML and CSS appears more natural.
+May cause fewer WTF
+* Small, simple and fairly easy to understand

 for simpler version see _latest_ folder

 ## Change log

+### 2016-06-26 ~ R4

+* Seems to be working

 ### 2016-06-04